Counter-Strike 2 Release

 This hook handles checking what libraries attempt to be loaded by the process.

-and stores that in a data structure (I’m calling TrustStore). - Does some checks, looks at whether the incoming Library File Name and certain global variables are not null.
-If there are issues it will
+2. Does some checks, looks at whether the incoming Library File Name and certain global variables are not null.
+If there are issues it will SetLastError to 8 (ERROR_NOT_ENOUGH_MEMORY) and return.

-) and return. - Finds existing data that matches the library being loaded and returns the previously allocated memory.
+3. Finds existing data that matches the library being loaded and returns the previously allocated memory.

 PeekMessageWHook